KelanuRanganath/kelanuranganath.github.io/docs/quantum.md

 - Mealaud Mokhtarzad
 - Michael Seggebruch

-The following proof is nearly directly from *The Spectral Representation of Normal Operators on a Rigged Hilbert Space* by G. Gould.
+The following proof follows *The Spectral Representation of Normal Operators on a Rigged Hilbert Space* by G. Gould.
 I'm writing it out to add my own notation and exposition and to go with the rest of my quantum notes.
 We start by defining some terms regarding topological vector spaces.

 #### Definition: Topological Vector Spaces (Rudin)
 A topological space is a set $S$ with a collection of subsets (open sets) called a topology $\tau$ wich has the following properties